 - Motor vehicles

-Although superannuation is not technically property, in this instance it can be treated as such and may be split between the parties.
+- Superannuation is not technically property, though in family law it can be treated as such and may be split between the parties.

-This list is by no means intended to be exhaustive, and each case that goes to Court will be determined by its own merits.
-Every person considering separation ought to seek professional guidance from a family law solicitor.
+This list is not exhaustive, and each case that goes to Court will be determined by its own merits.
+If you are considering separation you ought to seek professional guidance from one of our family law solicitors.

 1. The Conciliation Conference

 One of the first stages of the Court process is a conciliation conference.
 This is a Court event you will attend and is an opportunity for the Court Register – together with your lawyer and the other party’s lawyer– to assist you in reaching a settlement.